mdlandini/idah_toolkit_testing/sections/post-production/transcript-clean-up.md

 parent: Post-Production
 nav_order: 1
 ---
+# Transcript Best Practices Post-Production
+{: .no_toc }

-# This is broken down into three sections:
+## This is broken down into three sections:
 {: .no_toc .text-delta }

 1. TOC